 Participation.
 Eligible employees may commence participation in the Restated Purchase Plan at the beginning of an offering period.
 Beginning in August 2020, these entry dates generally occur on the first trading days on or after February 10 and August 10 of each year.
 To enroll in the Restated Purchase Plan, an eligible employee must authorize payroll deductions prior to the applicable entry date.
 Payroll deductions may not exceed 20% of a participant's compensation (as defined by the Restated Purchase Plan) received on each pay day during the offering period.
-A participant's authorized payroll deductions will generally continue throughout the offering period, unless (i) the participant makes an election to increase or decrease the rate of or to stop his or her payroll deductions, (ii) the participant voluntarily terminates his or her Purchase Right, or (iii) the participant ceases to be eligible to participate in the Restated Purchase Plan.
-Upon termination of a participant's Purchase Right, we will refund without interest the participant's accumulated payroll deductions not previously applied to the purchase of shares.
-Once a participant's Purchase Right in an offering period has terminated, the participant may not resume participation in the same offering period and may only resume participation by enrolling in a subsequent offering period.
-Upon a participant's ceasing to be an employee for any reason, the participant will be deemed to have elected to withdraw from the Restated Purchase Plan and the payroll deductions credited to such participant's account during the offering period but not yet used to exercise the Purchase Right will be returned to such participant or, in the case of the participant's death, to the participant's beneficiary, and such participant's Purchase Right will be automatically terminated.
+A participant's authorized payroll deductions will generally continue throughout the offering period, unless (i) the participant makes an election to increase or decrease the rate of or to stop his or her payroll deductions, (ii) the participant voluntarily terminates his or her Purchase Right, or (iii) the participant ceases to be eligible to participant's accumulated payroll deductions not previously applied to the purchase of shares.
+Once a participant's Purchase Right in an offering period has terminated, the participant may not resume participation in the same offering period and may only resume participant will be deemed to have elected to withdraw from the Restated Purchase Plan and the payroll deductions credited to such participant's account during the offering period but not yet used to exercise the Purchase Right will be returned to such participant or, in the case of the participant's death, to the participant's beneficiary, and such participant's Purchase Right will be automatically terminated.